 In 2004 the Robots invaded.
 Eventually Linnea would marry a rocket scientist.

-Currently, Linnea spends much time making art in Studio 316 of a converted casket factory in Northeast Minneapolis.
-Her projects include acrylic and oil paintings, murals, commissions, and collaborations; action painting with rock bands, classical saxophonists, and electronic music DJs; freelance illustration, designing furniture, making pictures for children’s books, and staring at the sky through moving branches.
+Currently, Linnea spends her time making art out of her home near the Pacific Ocean in Los Angeles.
+Linnea also retains a Minnesota art studio in a converted casket factory in Northeast Minneapolis, and she is represented by The Abstracted Gallery.
+Her projects include acrylic and oil paintings, murals, commissions, and collaborations; action painting with rock bands, classical saxophonists, and electronic music DJs; freelance illustration, designing furniture, making pictures for children’s books, and staring at the sky through moving branches, most notably palm trees.